juliohm/GeoStatsDevTools.jl/README.md

 #### Mapping spatial data

-In GeoStats.jl, spatial data and domain types are disconnected from each other for many reasons:
+In this framework, spatial data and domain types are disconnected from each other for many reasons:

 - To enable agressive parallelism and to avoid expensive data copies
 - To give developers the power of deciding when and where data is to be copied